Menstruation Station

 Housing in Times of Crisis

-This bilingual book was created in Košice - a city at the crossroads of borders, stories of people on the move, and the reality of inaccessible housing.
+This bilingual book was created in Košice – a city at the crossroads of borders, stories of people on the move, and the reality of inaccessible housing.
 In 2022, Košice became one of the main centers of solidarity with people arriving from Ukraine, but its limits quickly became apparent: empty apartments, missing tools, and public infrastructure struggling to keep up.
+It builds on Never Never School 2023 – a summer school where urban utopias are taken seriously and reality is happily nudged a little.

 The book is available in both digital and print formats via Kapitál and in selected bookstores.
-Almost sold out - don’t hesitate!

 Head shelter Never Never

-In addition to torrential rain - when raincoats offer essential protection - our heads, too, require shelter in times of climate extremes.
+In addition to torrential rain – when raincoats offer essential protection – our heads, too, require shelter in times of climate extremes.
 And that shelter can just as well be crafted from old jeans with a story to tell.
-In collaboration with Tamara Tóthová Markovičová of the We Are Not Sisters brand, we therefore designed the Head Shelter.
+In collaboration with Tamara Tóthová Markovičová of the We Are Not Sisters brand, we designed the Head Shelter.

-The concept and design were created for Never Never School 2023, which focused on housing and having a roof over one’s head—an idea we metaphorically translated into headwear.
+The concept and design were created for Never Never School 2023, which focused on housing and having a roof over one’s head – an idea we metaphorically translated into headwear.

 Each piece is hand-sewn in Košice from collected old jeans.
 One pair of jeans = one head shelter.
 The design consists of a basic cap and optional components, such as a classic or a bohemian brim.
 Thanks to this mix-and-match approach, every piece is unique and can be tailored to your own wardrobe.